 What is the First Mover Advantage?

-The first mover advantage refers to an advantage gained by a company that first introduces a product or service to the market.
-The first mover advantage allows a company to establish strong brand recognition and product/service loyalty before other entrants.
+The first-mover advantage refers to an advantage gained by a company that first introduces a product or service to the market.
+The first-mover advantage enables a company to establish strong brand recognition and product/service loyalty before other entrants to the market.